HuaMick/20250526_Reejig/docs/tasks-prd-onet-data-pipeline.md

     - Add examples of both standard and LLM-enhanced API responses
     - Document performance and cost considerations
   - [x] 8.4 Add integration tests for the LLM-enhanced skill gap analysis
-    - [x] 8.4.2 `test_integration_gemini_llm_prompt.py`
+    - [x] 8.4.1 `test_integration_gemini_llm_prompt.py`
-    - [x] 8.4.3 `test_integration_gemini_llm_request.py`
+    - [x] 8.4.2 `test_integration_gemini_llm_request.py`
-    - [x] 8.4.4 `test_integration_get_skills_gap_by_lvl_llm.py`
+    - [x] 8.4.3 `test_integration_get_skills_gap_by_lvl_llm.py`

 - [ ] 9.0 **Phase 9: Cloud Deployment (OPTIONAL)**
   - [ ] 9.1 Create cloud deployment configuration for GCP Cloud Run
-    - [ ] Prepare production-ready Docker image with proper security hardening
+    - [ ] 9.1.1 Prepare production-ready Docker image with proper security hardening
-    - [ ] Set up environment variables for GCP Cloud Run deployment
+    - [ ] 9.1.2 Set up environment variables for GCP Cloud Run deployment
-    - [ ] Configure proper networking and security settings
+    - [ ] 9.1.3 Configure proper networking and security settings
   - [ ] 9.2 Set up CI/CD pipeline for automated deployment
-    - [ ] Configure GitHub Actions or Cloud Build workflow
+    - [ ] 9.2.1 Configure GitHub Actions or Cloud Build workflow
-    - [ ] Implement testing as part of the deployment pipeline
+    - [ ] 9.2.2 Implement testing as part of the deployment pipeline
-    - [ ] Set up monitoring and alerting
+    - [ ] 9.2.3 Set up monitoring and alerting
   - [ ] 9.3 Document cloud deployment process and maintenance procedures
-    - [ ] Create deployment runbook
+    - [ ] 9.3.1 Create deployment runbook
-    - [ ] Document rollback procedures
+    - [ ] 9.3.2 Document rollback procedures
-    - [ ] Add monitoring dashboard setup instructions
+    - [ ] 9.3.3 Add monitoring dashboard setup instructions

 - [ ] 10.0 **Phase 10: API Data Normalization Pipeline (OUT OF SCOPE)**
   - [ ] 10.1 Design and implement an ETL pipeline for API data
-    - Create transformation functions to convert API landing table data to normalized schema
+    - [ ] 10.1.1 Create transformation functions to convert API landing table data to normalized schema
-    - Implement deduplication and data quality checks
+    - [ ] 10.1.2 Implement deduplication and data quality checks
-    - Add incremental loading capability to avoid duplicating data
+    - [ ] 10.1.3 Add incremental loading capability to avoid duplicating data
   - [ ] 10.2 Create scheduling for periodic API data normalization
-    - Implement a schedule to run the normalization pipeline at regular intervals
+    - [ ] 10.2.1 Implement a schedule to run the normalization pipeline at regular intervals
-    - Add logging and monitoring for the scheduled process
+    - [ ] 10.2.2 Add logging and monitoring for the scheduled process
   - [ ] 10.3 Create integration tests for the normalization pipeline
-    - Test data transformation accuracy
+    - [ ] 10.3.1 Test data transformation accuracy
-    - Test incremental loading functionality
+    - [ ] 10.3.2 Test incremental loading functionality
-    - Test error handling and recovery
+    - [ ] 10.3.3 Test error handling and recovery
   - [ ] 10.4 Update documentation with details on the normalization process
     - **IMPLEMENTATION NOTE:** While the on-demand API fetching with caching currently stores data in landing tables, a full ETL pipeline to normalize this data into the core tables would be a valuable future enhancement.
 This was deprioritized as we've already demonstrated API data fetching capability, and the current implementation is sufficient for the skill gap analysis features.
 Additionally, this would benefit from further product design input before implementation.